theochem/chemtools/doc/sci_doc_globaltool.rst

  .. math:: \omega_{\text{nucleophilicity}} = ?

  ..
 TODO::
     #.
-Talk about nucleophilicity; is it related to IP in the same way that electrophilicity is realted to EA.
+Talk about nucleophilicity; is it related to IP in the same way that electrophilicity is related to EA.

 **Nucleofugality index** :math:`\nu_{\text{nucleofugality}}` measures the susceptibility/quality/ability of the system for being a nucleofuge (a leaving group which takes an electron with it) which is quantified by the energy penalty associated with forcing